biosustain/AutoFlow-HTC/README.md

 tecan_od_analyzer is a Python package for analysing optical density (OD) measurements taken from the Tecan Nano plate reader.

-The tool parses the individual xlsx files from the plate reader and merges them into a single xlsx file.
+The tool parses the individual xlsx files from the plate reader and merges them into a single xlsx file using the autoflow_parse library.
 The merged file is read as a dataframe and every sample is labelled according to the calc.tsv file that should be provided by the user.
 The labelling is used since some samples are used for the growth rate plotting and estimation and some others are used to estimate the volume loss.
+The volume loss throughout the culture is estimated and it's effect is neutralized.
 The next step concerns the outlier detection and growth phase estimation, which are done by using the croissance package.
 Subsequently, growth rate plots and summary statistics are also computed.
+The library also provides the functionality of interpolating OD measurements on processed samples.

 ## Installation